hojjatjokar/algo-ref/content/getting-started/problem-solving-approach.md

 ### Understand The Problem

-Steps that can help to understan the problem better:
+Steps that can help to understand the problem better:

 1. Can I restate the problem in my own words?
 2. What are the inputs that go into the problem?